2021||

 Photography by Petri Summanen.

 The work refers to the porcelain cabinets often found all over Europe in Baroque and Rococo palaces.
 The cabinets were collections of Japanese and Chinese porcelain that represented the wealth and power of their owners.
-Instead of porcelain dishes, the installation presents sculptures resembling ceramic vases and sex toys, with Baroque pearls and on-glaze decal details.
+Instead of porcelain dishes, the installation presents sculptures resembling ceramic vases and sex toys with Baroque pearls and on-glaze decal details.
 Each ceramic element is decorated with a tongue-like shape cut in half that refers to the invalidation of speech.